cms-opendata-workshop/workshop2021-lesson-virtualmachine/_episodes/04-validation.md

-Before launching the job, let's modify the configuration file (do not worry, you will learn about all this stuff in a different [lesson](https://cms-opendata-workshop.github.io/workshop2011-lesson-cmssw/)) so it is able access a CMS open data file and cache the conditions data.
+Before launching the job, let's modify the configuration file (do not worry, you will learn about all this stuff in a different [lesson](https://cms-opendata-workshop.github.io/workshop2021-lesson-cmssw/)) so it is able to access a CMS open data file and cache the conditions data.
 As it was mentioned, this will save us time later.

-Open the `demoanalyzer_cfg.py` file using the `vi` editor ([here](https://www.thegeekdiary.com/basic-vi-commands-cheat-sheet/) you can find a good cheatsheet for that editor).
-Note that other editors like `emacs` or `nano` are also avilable in the VM.
+Open the `demoanalyzer_cfg.py` file using the `nano` editor.
+Note that other editors like `emacs` or `vi` are also avilable in the VM.

 ~~~
-vi Demo/DemoAnalyzer/demoanalyzer_cfg.py
+nano DemoAnalyzer/demoanalyzer_cfg.py
 ~~~
 {: .language-bash}

-Replace `'file:myfile.root'` with `'root://eospublic.cern.ch//eos/opendata/cms/Run2011A/ElectronHad/AOD/12Oct2013-v1/20001/001F9231-F141-E311-8F76-003048F00942.root'` to point to an example file.
+Replace `'file:myfile.root'` with `'root://eospublic.cern.ch//eos/opendata/cms/Run2012B/DoubleMuParked/AOD/22Jan2013-v1/10000/1EC938EF-ABEC-E211-94E0-90E6BA442F24.root'` to point to an example file.
 Note that the access to this file will be done using the `XRootD` protocol mentioned above.

-Chage also the maximum number of events to 10.
+Change also the maximum number of events to 10.
 I.e., change `-1`to `10` in `process.maxEvents = cms.untracked.PSet( input = cms.untracked.int32(-1))`.

 In addition, insert, below the *PoolSource* module, the following lines:

 ```
 #needed to cache the conditions data
 process.load('Configuration.StandardSequences.FrontierConditions_GlobalTag_cff')
-process.GlobalTag.connect = cms.string('sqlite_file:/cvmfs/cms-opendata-conddb.cern.ch/FT_53_LV5_AN1_RUNA.db')
+process.GlobalTag.connect = cms.string('sqlite_file:/cvmfs/cms-opendata-conddb.cern.ch/FT53_V21A_AN6_FULL.db')
-process.GlobalTag.globaltag = 'FT_53_LV5_AN1::All'
+process.GlobalTag.globaltag = 'FT53_V21A_AN6::All'
 ```

 The lines above are intended to access to the *condition data*, such as the jet-energy corrections, trigger information, etc. You will learn about them in a later lesson.
 Right now it is sufficient to mention that it is a good idea to cache these data already so later in the workshop we can speed up the processing.